slatedocs/slate/source/includes/_LoginAnnotationWebService.md

 The following URLs are used for account login transactions:

-Annotate a user's transactions with login data:<br>
+Annotate a user's transactions with login data:
 `POST https://edna.identitymind.com/im/account/login`

 ### Arguments